Azure/aaz-dev-tools/README.md

 # Microsoft Atomic Azure CLI Dev Tools

 The *aaz-dev* tool is designed to generate atomic Azure CLI commands from OpenAPI specifications.
-For more information, please refer to [detailed documentation](https://github.com/necusjz/aaz-dev-tools/tree/release-pipeline/src/backend/docs/Docs).
+For more information, please refer to [Introduction](./src/aaz_dev/docs/Docs#introduction-to-aazdev).

 ## Installation
 Currently, we can install it with a [.whl file](https://github.com/kairu-ms/aaz-dev-tools/releases).
 Later on, we'll publish it to PyPI to support *pip install* way of installation.